How do I know if I am depressed?

 Will my partner/spouse/boss/parent find out that I am in therapy?

 No, unless you explicitly give your written consent to have us provide them with information.
 What is discussed in therapy is confidential and private.
-By law it is illegal for your therapist or anyone else at the Depression Treatment Program to disclose any information about you with your written consent except under a few, very specific circumstance (for example in cases of imminent risk of suicide).
+By law it is illegal for your therapist or anyone else at Portland Psychotherapy to disclose any information about you with your written consent except under a few, very specific circumstance (for example in cases of imminent risk of suicide).
 This includes not disclosing information to partners, spouses, employers or parents (for individuals over age 15) no matter who is paying for treatment.
 Confidentiality and the limits to confidentiality will be explained to you in detail before you even begin therapy so that you can feel confident that the information you discuss with your therapist will be private.